 Despite the attractiveness of AFC schemes, there was no rigorous numerical analysis for this class of methods for a long time.
-First contributions to the analysis of AFC schemes for the steady-state problem (2) can be found in [17,18,19].
-These papers are concerned with the solvability of the nonlinear problems, the validity of the DMP, and the derivation of error estimates.
-In particular, [19] introduced the first AFC scheme for a convection-diffusion-reaction equation that satisfies both the DMP and linearity preservation on general simplicial meshes.
+First contributions to the analysis of AFC schemes for the steady-state problem (2) can be found in [12, 13, 14].
+These papers are concerned with solvability of the nonlinear problems, validity of the DMP and derivation of error estimates.
+In particular, [14] introduced the first AFC scheme for a convection-diffusion-reaction equation that satisfies both the DMP and linearity preservation on general simplicial meshes.

-Although the general error estimate derived in [18] is sharp, numerical results show that for particular AFC schemes better convergence rates can be obtained, at least for certain types of meshes.
+Although the general error estimate derived in [13] is sharp, numerical results show that for particular AFC schemes better convergence rates can be obtained, at least for certain types of meshes.

-- ▶ The derivation of error estimates for AFC schemes explaining the convergence rates observed in numerical experiments for particular flux corrections is open. - ▶ An error analysis of AFC schemes for time-dependent problems is missing.
+- Derivation of error estimates for AFC schemes explaining the convergence rates observed in numerical experiments for particular flux corrections is open. - ► Error analysis of AFC schemes for time-dependent problems is missing.

 However, also for more classical discretization techniques, the error behavior is not completely understood.
 For example, the question of getting an optimal rate of convergence in $L^2(\Omega)$ for stabilized methods is still an open problem even for steady-state problems (2).
-In [125], the following open question is formulated (Question 2.2):
+In [102], the following open question is formulated (Question 2.2):

-▶ For general shape-regular meshes of diameter h and a finite element space V^h that includes all polynomials of degree $k \geq 1$, can one construct a finite element method for (2) whose solution $u^h \in V^h$ has the optimal $L^2(\Omega)$ error property for some m?
+For general shape-regular meshes of diameter h and a finite element space V^h that includes all polynomials of degree $k \ge 1$, can one construct a finite element method for (2) whose solution $u^h \in V^h$ has the optimal $L^2(\Omega)$ error property for some m?
 At present no such method is known for any value of k.